BrianBrophy/OpenStack-Installation/README.md

 - If testing the CentOS image, the SSH key pair is setup for the root user

 ## Working With Block Storage (Cinder)
+- Login to root on the Controller node and ensure the cinder-volumes volume group exists in LVM.
+If it does not exist, configure the volume group within LVM (just the volume group, no need to setup any logical volumes because Cinder will manage them).
-- On a node with the OpenStack clients installed, login to your user account (ie, brian is shown here)
+- On a node with the OpenStack clients installed (the Controller node works), login to your user account (ie, brian is shown here)
 - Source the tenant .rc file

 <pre>source openstack-brian.rc</pre>